10 Fitness Tips Towards Functional Training

 4. Fresh Air

 Some people do tai chi or yoga in parks, others play volleyball on the beach.
 Any form of outdoor activity is beneficial to the body.
 Walking, playing outdoor games, climbing a mountain, cycling along a river bank.
-There are just a few of the many activities to choose from instead of locking yourself up in a noisy, stuffy, crowded gym.
+These are just a few of the many activities to choose from instead of locking yourself up in a noisy, stuffy, crowded gym.
 If you are working out at home, open the window (pollution permitting).

 5. Breathing and Timing

 Number five deals with the coherence of action, breathing, and timing as shown below.
 An exercise is like a synergy wave of energy, breath, and rhythm.
-This principle can be illustrated by this simple exercise: Try squeezing a fist while following the chart below to feel the power of breathing and timing.
+This principle can be illustrated by a simple exercise: Try squeezing a fist while following the chart below to feel the power of breathing and timing.
 Count to eight as you breathe in and squeeze your fist, and again as you breathe out and relax your hand.

-How to Structure Any Workout Routine
+(B) How to Structure Any Workout Routine - 6 to 9

 6. Warm Up